Senex Intelligence Ltd - Customer Data Processing Agreement

 6. Data-localisation configuration and service-specific limits

-For the Cloudflare-only default configuration, Senex configures Customer Content storage, audit archives, D1 control-plane data, and worker-log storage for European Union jurisdiction where supported by the relevant Cloudflare service and confirmed in Senex's technical configuration.
+For the Cloudflare-only default configuration, Senex configures Customer Content storage, audit archives, and D1 control-plane data for European Union jurisdiction where supported by the relevant Cloudflare service and confirmed in Senex's technical configuration.
+Worker-log storage is also European Union-resident, but by a different mechanism, stated in section 6.1.

 This does not mean all Cloudflare processing is European-Union-only.
-Cloudflare edge compute, artificial-intelligence inference, vector search, key-value storage, queues, Durable Object compute other than the European-Union-pinned consolidation scheduler (see section 15), analytics, operational metadata, support, and administrative processing may operate on Cloudflare's global network or under service-specific regional controls and documented exceptions.
+Cloudflare edge compute, artificial-intelligence inference, vector search, key-value storage, queues, Durable Object compute other than the European-Union-pinned consolidation-scheduler and parser-pool-scheduler Durable Objects (see section 15), analytics, operational metadata, support, and administrative processing may operate on Cloudflare's global network or under service-specific regional controls and documented exceptions.

 7. Access control